apiaryio/apiblueprint.org/source/index.md

 Thanks to its broad adoption there is a plethora of tools built for API Blueprint.
-From various standalone tools such as mock server, documentation and testing tools to full-featured API lifecycle solutions.
+From various standalone tools such as mock server, documentation and testing tools to full-featured API life-cycle solutions.

-See the [Tools section][tools] for the listing.
+See the [Tools section][tools] for the list.

 ---